nemanja-m/ai-playground/count-circles/README.md

 # About

-Program counts circles on given input image.
+Script that counts circles on given input image.
 Images have blue gradient background with red circles on it.
 Also, images may contain noise.

 # Usage